 As a Producer and Actor I’ve spent a great deal of time on set in different roles and have an understanding of the roles and importance of each person involved.
 It can be, and often is, a complex set up of people, each there for a purpose and each an important cog in the machine.

 When you audition for a role they’re not only looking for a good performance that matches what they’ve envisioned, they’re looking for someone: that they know will get the job done; who is professional; and in cases where the filming will be lengthy, someone who they know will get on well with others, be responsive and be enjoyable to work with.
-They need to be 100% confident in you and your ability.
+They need to be confident in you and your ability as much as they can be.

 It’s important to understand what’s going on so you can be on top of your game, do the best possible job, and enjoy it too of course 🙂 Here’s a few pointers…

-You might be surprised to find that some of the biggest ego’s on set come from the crew… Directors, DOP’s, Producers, sometimes even Gaffers, they can be ‘names’ in their own right, paid a fortune, and highly sought after.
+You might be surprised to find that some of the biggest ego’s on set come from the crew… Directors, DOP’s, Producers, sometimes even Gaffers, they can be ‘names’ in their own right, be paid a fortune and highly sought after.
 You may well be at the bottom of the pile in the pecking order!
-On one of the last commercial shoots i did the DOP called me 6 different names and that was on the 2nd day of filming… Thankfully the Director showed a little more respect.
-Regardless of how established you are, what status you hold and what role you are playing in a production, every single person needs to do their job and do it well.
+On one of the last commercial shoots i did the DOP called me 6 different names and that was on the 2nd day of filming… Regardless of how established you are, what status you hold and what role you are playing in a production, every single person needs to do their job and do it well.
 On set you’re a team.
 Focus on doing your job to the best of your abilities, end of.
 And if you do come across the back end of someones ego, stand up for yourself, but stay professional about it.

 Preparation is key.
-Prepare for it, be present, alert, energised, adaptable and professional – and you’ve done you’re job.
+Prepare for it, be present, alert, energised, adaptable and professional, and you’ve done your job.
 Be a team player.
 And, if you do encounter any difficulties, stay true to you and stick up for yourself.
 If you’re unhappy with something they’re asking you to do, call your agent and seek advice.
 Don’t do anything that you’re uncomfortable with, certainly if it hasn’t been agreed beforehand.

-If you need help your agent will provide advice and there’s a new helpline that you can call
+If you need help your agent will provide advice and Equity have a dedicated helpline that you can call if you have any concerns (T:020 7670 0268).
+Equity’s Agenda for Change, bullying booklet, safe spaces statement can be found on our noticeboard.

 In a lot of cases you end up feeling like you’re family on set and it’s a brilliant experience, but you will most likely have a mixture of experiences.
 I feel it’s important to start being truthful about what life is really like as an actor, so people are going into this industry with their eye’s wide open, not with rose tinted spectacles on.
 For those already out there, i’m sure you’ve been nodding away at this knowingly, have stories yourself and more you could add to this!